daviddao/awful-ai/README.md

-Artificial intelligence in its current state is [unfair](https://github.com/rockita/criticalML) and easily [susceptible to attacks](http://www.cleverhans.io/security/privacy/ml/2016/12/16/breaking-things-is-easy.html).
+Artificial intelligence in its current state is [unfair](https://github.com/rockita/criticalML), [easily susceptible to attacks](http://www.cleverhans.io/security/privacy/ml/2016/12/16/breaking-things-is-easy.html) and [notoriously difficult to control](https://docs.google.com/spreadsheets/u/1/d/e/2PACX-1vRPiprOaC3HsCf5Tuum8bRfzYUiKLRqJmbOoC-32JorNdfyTiRRsR7Ea5eWtvsWzuxo8bjOxCG84dAg/pubhtml).
 Nevertheless, more and more concerning the uses of AI technology are appearing in the wild.
 This list aims to track *all of them*.
 We hope that *Awful AI* can be a platform to spur discussion for the development of possible contestational technology (to fight back!).

 ---